prabhamatta/PhotoHub/ReadmeCmds.md

 rails g acts_as_votable:migration
 rake db:migrate
 ```
-- votability in Photo model
+- add acts_as_votable in Photo model
+- modify show view for upvoting

+More Styling to Photo edit and User pages
+-
+- modify devise registration and session views
+- modify photo edit view